umma101/requirement-analysis/README.md

     -Provide a clear visualization presentation of the system.
     -Help identitying and organizing system requirements.
     -Facilitate communication among stakeholders and development teams.

+## Acceptance Criteria
+ #### Importance of Acceptance Criteria
+    - Helps developers, testers, and stakeholders understand exactly what the feature should do
+    - Ensures that the delivered feature meets the intended requirements.
+    - Facilitates collaboration between product owners, developers, and testers
+    - Helps developers focus on delivering the right functionality without scope creep
+    - Helps ensure that the end product meets user needs by capturing essential requirements.